Winfrid Burrows

 Winfrid Oldfield Burrows (9 November 1858 – 13 February 1929) was the Bishop of Truro and later Chichester in the first third of the 20th century.

 Born into an ecclesiastical family, Burrows was educated at Eton and Corpus Christi College, Oxford and ordained in 1888.
 Appointed a Tutor at Christ Church, Oxford in 1883 he was later Principal of the Leeds Clergy School and afterwards Vicar of Holy Trinity in the same city.
 He was vicar of St Augustine's Church, Edgbaston from 1903 to 1912 and was named Archdeacon of Birmingham in 1904.
-In 1908 he turned down the post of Archbishop of Cape Town before accepting the Truro See in 1912.
+In 1908 he turned down the post of Archbishop of Cape Town.